mpope9/offline_search.wasm/README.md

 ## Warning Library Not Yet Complete

-This is a library to generate Webassembly bindings for a full-text search index backed by [xor_filters](https://github.com/FastFilter/xor_singleheader).
+This is a library to generate Webassembly bindings for a full-text search index backed by [xor filters](https://github.com/FastFilter/xor_singleheader).
 It is heavily inspired by Tinysearch & lunr.js.
 This library strives to strike a balance between the highest level of size efficiency, performance, and features.

 ## :mag: :ant: Features
 * Slim size through [Webassembly](https://webassembly.org/) using [Emscripten](https://emscripten.org/index.html).
+* Extremely small index size.
 * [Stemming](https://en.wikipedia.org/wiki/Stemming).
 * [Stop word filtering](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stop-tokenfilter.html).
-* Docker and non-docker based index building.
+* Full text search.

 ## :zap: Usage

-Docker or Podman needs to be installed to build the binaries.
+The recommended installation uses Docker or [Podman](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/).
 This ensures the highest level of compatibility for building the Webassembly code, in the most contained way.
 However, if this is a limiting factor, the build scripts are located in `scripts/` and can be used to directly run against Emscripten's `emcc`.
+[Instructions on how to install it can be found here](https://emscripten.org/docs/getting_started/downloads.html#sdk-download-and-install).

 To build a filter, the following `npm` command can be used:
 ```
 npm run build
 ```
 This will run the provided 0 dependency Node.js script in `lib/filter_builder.js`.
-This will run the test suite to generate the filter file.
-If using Node is an issue, it shouldn't be too difficult to use that code as a guide to build a filter builder in C, which can be run on a WASM VM locally.
+If using Node.js is an issue, it shouldn't be too difficult to use that code as a guide to build a filter builder in C, which can be run on a WASM Runtime locally, like [Wasmtime](https://github.com/bytecodealliance/wasmtime).

 The WASM, example Javascript code, and example HTML script will be generated to the `build/` directory.
 You can copy that into your site for usage.
 It includes minified versions of the Javascript code, which should be suited for production.
-Be sure to copy the `offline_search_wasm.data` file into the same directory as the `offline_search_wasm.js` file.
+Be sure to copy the `offline_search_wasm.data` file into the root directory of your webserver.
 This contains the search index.

 The example Javascript code provided in `offline_search.js` should be enough for production.
 However, it is also a good starting point if a more advanced implementation is needed.

 Alternativly, the script in `scripts/build` can be used.
-This will not call [`terser`](https://github.com/terser/terser).
+This will not call [`terser`](https://github.com/terser/terser) to minify the Javascript files.

 ## :sparkles: Implementation Comparisons
 Here we compare `offline_search.wasm` to both [elasticlunr.js](https://github.com/weixsong/elasticlunr.js) and [Tinysearch](https://github.com/tinysearch/tinysearch).
 These libraries are very high quality, and their work is greatly appreciated.